 - Skip the disposables.
 Use the dishes and cutlery you have in your home, use cloth napkins, and a reusable tablecloth.
 Even if you buy napkins and biodegradable cutlery, they are still waste-full and unnecessary.

 - The gifts.
 This will probably be the least green and most difficult aspect for the majority of people.
 I don’t know about you, but most kids already have way too many toys.
-Receiving tons of toys on ones birthday sends a message of over-consumerism that I just personally don’t like.
-Furthermore, many toys are plastic, which are so full of toxins and chemicals that may be harmful to children.
-Most of the toys are not made to last, and seeing as they’re non-recyclable, they end up in landfills.
-I suggest eco-friendly wooden toys, or organic plush ones.
+Receiving tons of toys on one's birthday sends a message of over-consumerism that I just personally don’t like.
+Furthermore, many toys are plastic, which is so full of toxins and chemicals that may be harmful to children.
+Most of the toys are not made to last and seeing as they’re non-recyclable, they end up in landfills.
+I suggest eco-friendly wooden toys or organic plush ones.
 As well, you could give the gift of an experience such as the movies, a play gym or a kids museum gift card.
 The option to donate money to a non-profit on behalf of the child or contribute to their education fund are all great ideas.
 Here are some great waste-free ideas!

 - Some people like to give out a little something to the kids that are attending the birthday party.
-The most eco-friendly idea is to opt out of giving a goody bag.
+The most eco-friendly idea is to opt-out of giving a goody bag.
 However, if you would like to pass something on to the kids here are some great ideas, and I especially love the tree branch block loot bag and the tree branch pencils, or the gift of a tree in a box.

 There you have it; 7 eco-friendly birthday party ideas – that are waste-free, too!
 I feel that birthday parties or any type of party can still be fun and enjoyable without the large environment footprint!